 Why is it that certain people seem to naturally inspire confidence, loyalty, and hard work, while others ( who may have just as much vision and smarts) stumble?
 It is a timeless question and there is no simple answer.
 Why is it that Let your passion be a part of who you are as a leader.
 Lead with both your head and your heart.
 Do you know how to set direction, align people, motivate and inspire?
 Effective leaders periodically take stock of their personal strengths and shortcomings.
 They ask: “What do I like to do?
 What am I really good at?”

-Inspirational leadership is very important skill and you have to provide meaning and challenge, painting an optimistic future, molding expectations that created self-fulfilling prophesies, thinking ahead, and taking the first step, often with risk to oneself.
+Inspirational leadership is a very important skill and you have to provide meaning and challenge, painting an optimistic future, molding expectations that created self-fulfilling prophesy, thinking ahead, and taking the first step, often with risk to oneself.

 What are my areas of weakness, and what do I dislike doing?”
 Knowing your areas of weakness does not make you weak; on the contrary, it allows you to delegate to others who have those abilities, in order to achieve the common goal.
 Rather than clinging to the false belief that they can do it all, great leaders hire people who complement, rather than supplement, their skills.
 Working on your areas of weaknesses will improve your leadership ability – and recognizing them makes you more human.

-I talked to respected people in my organization and they said couple interesting things about leadership: it is important to have point of view, be effective and drive execution most of the time.
-Some leaders don't understand what they are doing, for instance they can bully people and be nible with blind spots.
+I talked to respected people in my organization and they said a couple interesting things about leadership: it is important to have a point of view, be effective and drive execution most of the time.
+Some leaders don't understand what they are doing, for instance, they can bully people and be nibble with blind spots.
 Most important thing is to listen for feedback and adjust while managing others and to improve as a leader of other leaders.
-You have to develop people, look what needed, understand where we came from and what do you want to do next, this is only way to grow with retrospect on the past.
-Purples of wisdom will show up and mentors with core belief will give you direction if they see leader in you, so you have to understand that people don't change, but you have to find strong sides and put pressure on people to improve, however it will not last for a long time and you have to be ready for this in the weak areas.
-We should always ask for debate on anything, ask quite people to participate.
-Constant feedback from mentors, teacher and people that you trust is crucial, but authentic feedback to others that follow you is even more important, because this represents you as a leader.
+You have to develop people, look what needed, understand where we came from and what do you want to do next, this is the only way to grow with a retrospect on the past.
+Purples of wisdom will show up and mentors with core belief will give you direction if they see leader in you, so you have to understand that people don't change, but you have to find strong sides and put pressure on people to improve, however, it will not last for a long time and you have to be ready for this in the weak areas.
+We should always ask for a debate on anything, ask quite people to participate.
+Constant feedback from mentors, teacher, and people that you trust is crucial, but authentic feedback to others that follow you is even more important because this represents you as a leader.
 Crucial conversations with coaching and talking about next steps in career are necessary.

 Put your brevity to work not only in meetings and in emails, but also when interviewing, sharing bad news and making small talk with your colleagues.
 Even if you don’t consider yourself an expert in the subject at hand, be conscious that getting to the point is a clear indication of professionalism and respect.
 Another important thing is active listening and asking pointed, open-ended questions is the key to unlocking many doors.
 An essential to saying less is letting others around you talk more.
 Effective leaders take extra time to prepare the point they want to make before delivering it.
 Start by reviewing outlines and creating rough drafts of your key ideas in advance.
 Be direct and say what’s on your mind; don’t carelessly or inadvertently unleash everything that’s in your mind.
 Be disciplined to know the story you want to tell and how it connects together beginning to end.
 Effective leaders are great storytellers who love to share good, short and relevant stories while always avoiding the hard sell.
 Illustrate ideas with the personal and practical anecdotes people crave.